About Us

 Clinical Supervisor

 In conjunction with providing individual clinical services, I also facilitate court ordered services including anger management and batterers intervention.
-I have also conducted processing groups for incarcerated youth at in juvenile hall to help youth understand the principles of Emotional Intelligence.
+I have also conducted processing groups for incarcerated youth in juvenile hall to help youth understand the principles of Emotional Intelligence.
 I am a firm believer that the journey toward individual healing will involve having to travel on unpaved roads that lead to redemption.
 I am passionate about healing and growing with couples, individuals, and families in hopes they realize their greatness within.

 MEDICAL PROVIDERS